Trpinja

 Trpinja (Трпиња, Terpenye) is a village and an eponymous municipality in the Vukovar-Syrmia County in eastern Croatia.
-The village is located on the D55 road between Osijek and Vukovar.
-Landscape of the Trpinja Municipality is marked by the Pannonian Basin plains and agricultural fields of maize, wheat, common sunflower and sugar beet.
+It lies along the D2 state road connecting Osijek and Vukovar, approximately two kilometres northwest of Vukovar.
+During the Battle of Vukovar of the Croatian War of Independence this route, known locally as Trpinjska cesta (“Trpinja road”), became one of the major battle sites.

-The Municipality of Trpinja was established in 1997 by the UNTAES administration as one of new predominantly Serb municipalities in order to ensure access to local self-government to Serb community in the region after the end of the Croatian War of Independence.
-The municipality is northernmost one in the Vukovar-Syrmia Country and there are in total 7 villages within municipal boundaries.
-At the time of 2011 census the municipality had a population of 5,572 and the village of Trpinja itself 1,537.
+The Municipality of Trpinja was established in 1997 under the administration of United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES).
+It was created as one of several predominantly Serb municipalities to secure local self-government for the Serb community in the region following the war.
+Trpinja is the northernmost municipality in Vukovar-Syrmia County and comprises seven villages.
+According to the 2011 census, the municipality had a population of 5,572, of whom 1,537 resided in the village of Trpinja itself.